racssett/the-polyglot-spot/README.md

 ## Future Plans

 In the future I would like users to be able to languages from the Language page to an 'Interests' list on their profile.
 I would also like users to be able to edit the languages currently listen on their profile.
+Lastly, I would like users to be able to add recommendations on their profile.